IST263/fall2019m004/docs/schedule/week01.md

 2. Make sure you can login to SAGE at [https://sage.syr.edu](https://sage.syr.edu)
 3. Review the class syllabus
 3. Review the [Individual Project](/projects/individual/) assignment
+4. Create your resume in MS-Word or Pages